Saturday, October 31, 2015

 I would be disappointed if I missed seeing THE MARTIAN on the big screen, though it isn't without its faults.
 THE MARTIAN manages to tell a compelling story about facing survival and isolation.
 I describe it as similar to Cast Away but in a space setting.
 It successfully immersed viewers into a real-life scenario on Mars, where materials are scarce, and the terrain is harsh and unforgiving.
 The film isn't always dark and depressing.
 Some of its lighthearted moments make the characters more human and authentic.

 Matt Damon was great for the role and is as convincing as the stranded astronaut Mark Watney.
 In his portrayal, he creates a real connection with the audience.
 You're hoping for his survival and care about what happens to him.
-So that if you are glued to the screen to discover the conclusion.
-The rest of the ensemble cast of Jeff Daniels, Jessica Chastain and Sean Bean isn't up to the standards of Damon, but they are themselves proven worthy of their place within this film.
+You will be glued to the screen to discover the conclusion.
+The rest of the ensemble cast, including Jeff Daniels, Jessica Chastain and Sean Bean, aren't up to Damon's standards, but they are themselves proven worthy of their place in this film.

 THE MARTIAN is nearly as good as Ridley's other hit movies, and in fact, this could be his most compelling work after Alien and Blade Runner.
 This movie has a long-running time of two hours and 20 minutes due to its high-quality editing.
 You'll never get bored at any point during the film.
 Finally, this movie will have lasting value and is good to watch.